Short-Term Disability Benefits

 To be eligible, the disabled individual must have a medical practitioner complete a medical report to verify the disability.
 One must also satisfy the income standards to qualify.
 Also, if an applicant is disabled for a year or more, to qualify for Temporary Disability Assistance Program he or she must submit an application for SSI benefits under the federal program.
 Benefits are good for a maximum of 12 months out of a 36-month period.
 Applicants can obtain an application from their local Department of Social Services.
 For more information, call one of our short-term disability lawyers at (301) 563-6685!

-Get to know the ins and outs of short-term disability benefits.
+Get to know the ins and outs of short-term disability benefits in Maryland.

 Most short-term disability benefits are provided by one’s employer.
 Short-term disability policies may provide income replacement for inability to work caused by illness or accidents.
 The income replacement varies from policy to policy in both amount and duration.
 Some common events that may make short-term disability benefits available include: